-A deposit in the amount of \$5,000.00 (per lot) is due upon payout of the lot by the builder/purchaser to ensure that:
+A damage deposit in the amount of \$5,000.00 (per lot) is due upon payout of the lot by the builder/purchaser to ensure that:

-- a) The builder/purchaser constructs and finishes the house as per the plans approved by Windward Landtec Inc. - b) The builder/purchaser completes all front and rear yard landscaping as per the plans approved by Windward Landtec Inc. - c) Final Grade Certificate is provided and approved by The City of Edmonton
+- a) The builder/purchaser constructs and finishes the house as per the plans approved by Windward Landtec Inc. - b) The builder/purchaser completes all front and rear yard landscaping as per the plans approved by Windward Landtec Inc. - c) Final Grade Certificate is approved by Sturgeon County

-11.3 Return of Security Deposit
+11.3 Return of Security Deposits